Julia Brogan: Ballroom dancing, absence and promotion

 Writers also developed a friendship between Julia and David Crosbie (John Burgess).
 They soon developed a ballroom dance competition storyline for the two to compete in, which was announced in May 1993.
 Ambrose and Burgess undertook two months of dance classes at the Billy Martin Dance School, beginning in March 1993.
 They were trained by John and Sue Martin from the academy and the latter revealed to a Liverpool Echo reporter that the actors both worked hard and began performing well.
 The actors also announced their intention to compete and attempt to win a bronze medal at a competition from the Allied Dancing Association.
-In turn, Brookside supported the Liverpool team entrants of the Come Dancing from Bournemouth competetion with publicity from the show's set.
+In turn, Brookside supported the Liverpool team entrants of the Come Dancing from Bournemouth competition with publicity from the show's set.
 The storyline began playing out on-screen during July 1993 episodes and Julia begins collecting sponsor money for their efforts.
 They plan to try and win ballroom honours at a dance competition at a holiday camp.
 Ambrose revealed she had no ballroom dancing experience but had always wanted to learn.
 She explained that as Julia and David improved on-screen, so must they to make their story appear convincing.
 This meant their skillset always needed to be more advanced than their characters as they continued to film their scenes.

 Ambrose also noted it was not supposed to be a romance storyline because David is married to Jean Crosbie (Marcia Ashton).
 She likened Julia and David to a "pair of harmless old flirts" but Julia is not trying to snare him from Jean.
 Ambrose was wary about Julia's view on her friendship with David, revealing she sees their rapport as "something deeper and more loving than he does."
 David sees it as solely a dance partnership but Julia likes having a male friend in her life again.
 Ambrose concluded that Jean is unbothered by Julia spending time with David and only worries when he spends time with younger women.
 By October 1993, Ambrose and Burgess had won silver and bronze medals at Allied Dancing Association competitions.
 On-screen their dancing fared less rewarding.